A wintry weekend on the way: wind, cold, and yes, accumulating snow!

 SATURDAY NIGHT: Partial clearing, windy, and very cold with wind chills near zero.
+Watch for icy spots.
 Low: 14

-March weather at its finest: from mid 50s and sunshine today to accumulating snow on Saturday.
-Get ready for a wintry weekend, which starts innocently enough with some rain late tonight into early Saturday morning.
-As winds crank up and deliver much colder air during the day on Saturday, that rain will change to snow, and it could snow quite steadily for a time from mid-morning through early to mid-afternoon.

 SATURDAY